Juha-MattiRekola/docker-webapp-server-client/README.md

 docker rm -f server-container client-container
 ```

-- -f forces removal even if the container is still running.
+- -f forces removal even if the container is still running
+- Client container should already be removed.
+Therefore it gives you an error: Error response from daemon: No such container: client-container

 ### 2. Remove volumes